TypiCMS/Base/README.md

 ### Partners

-A partner has a logo, website URL, title and body content.
+A partner has a logo, website URL, title, and body content.

 ### Files

-The files module allows you to upload and organize images, documents and folders.
-It works with [DropzoneJS](http://www.dropzonejs.com) for the uploading proccess.
+The files module allows you to upload and organize images, documents, and folders.
+It works with [Uppy](https://uppy.io) for the uploading process.
 Thumbnails are generated on the fly thanks to [Croppa](https://github.com/BKWLD/croppa).

 If you want to store the original images on a storage service such as Amazon s3 and your cropped images on the local disk, set `FILESYSTEM_DRIVER=s3` in your **.env** file and in **config/croppa.php** set `'src_dir' => 'filesystem.default.driver'` and `'crops_dir' => storage_path('app/public')`.